Conferences and Events

 Justice, Equity, Diversity, and Sustainability Initiative (JEDSI):

 Examining the relationship between social inequalities, lived experiences, and environmental outcomes, JEDSI focuses research, teaching, and practice on our environmental history, diverse voices in the environmental movement, and better pathways forward.
-One of eight primary areas of research, JEDSI’s Food and Farming focus offers opportunities to engage with issues of food access, food sovereignty, and food justice. -
+One of eight primary areas of research, JEDSI's Food and Farming focus offers opportunities to engage with issues of food access, food sovereignty, and food justice.
+See JEDSI's food system research here. -

 Law, Ethics & Animals Program (LEAP):

-Developing tools, networks, and interdisciplinary research, the Center for Environmental Justice empowers frontline communities to lead the charge for environmental justice at the local, national, and global level.
-Insert information on CEJ intersection with food and agriculture. -
+Developing tools, networks, and interdisciplinary research, the Center for Environmental Justice empowers frontline communities to lead the charge for environmental justice at the local, national, and global levels.
+YCEJ supports research and resources around land and climate justice, including agriculture and food systems.
+See YCEJ's Land Justice & Land Trust Toolkit -

 Yale Macmillan Center, Program in Agrarian Studies: